clojurists-together/clojuriststogether.org/content/news/2025/2025 Q2 August and CLojure Update.md

 [Karl Pietzrak: Code Combat](#code-combat-karl-pietzrak)
-This project will focus on adding Clojure(Script) to CodeCombat See Wiki page at https://github.com/codecombat/codecombat/wiki/Aether
+This project will focus on adding Clojure(Script) to CodeCombat.
+See Wiki page at https://github.com/codecombat/codecombat/wiki/Aether